smartcontractkit/chainlink/integration-tests/README_SETH.md

 ```
 This command will return all funds from static keys read from `keyfile_my_network.toml` to the root key.

-## How to Rebalance Static Keys
+## How to Rebalance or Top Up Static Keys
-Rebalancing static keys is a more complex process that involves redistributing funds among keys.
-Currently, there's no built-in functionality for this in Seth, but you can achieve it by following these steps:
+Currently, Seth doesn't have a single step function for this, but you can follow these steps to rebalance or top up static keys:

+### Rebalancing Static Keys
-1. **Return Funds**: Use the `keys return` command to return all funds to the root key.
+1. **Return Funds to Root Key**: Use the command `keys return` to transfer all funds back to the root key.
-2. **Split Funds**: Use the `keys split` command to redistribute funds among the keys as needed.
+2. **Redistribute Funds**: Use the command `keys funds` to allocate the funds among the keys as needed.

-Once you've completed these steps, remember to upload new keyfile to the CI (as a base64-ed secret).
+After rebalancing, upload the new keyfile to the CI as a base64-encoded secret.

+### Topping Up Static Keys
+1. **Fund the Root Key**: Add funds to the root key.
+2. **Distribute Funds**: Use the `keys fund` command to distribute these funds among the keys.

+The key is to understand that `keys fund` command will use existing keys if a keyfile is found, or generate new private keys and save them if the file doesn't exist.

+For both rebalancing and topping up, you don't need to upload the keyfile to the CI again, as the private keys remain the same, only their on-chain balances change.

-**When performing any keyfile-related operations it is advised to keep copies of files in 1password, so you can easily restore them if needed**.
-That's especially important for rebalancing, because you will not be able to download the keyfile from the CI since it's a secret.
+**Tip**: Always keep copies of keyfiles in 1Password to easily restore them if needed.
+This is crucial for rebalancing because you cannot download the keyfile from the CI since it's a secret.

 ## How to Deal with "TX Fee Exceeds the Configured Cap" Error
 If the gas prices set for a transaction and the gas limit result in the transaction fee exceeding the maximum fee set for a given RPC node, you can try the following solutions: